getPopsure/github-workflows/README.md

 ### Contributing

 If you have duplicated workflows across different projects, feel free to open a PR to include them here.
+This project uses [SemVer](https://semver.org/) for versioning.